CloudQuery Platform

 A brief introduction to searches and queries

-The CloudQuery Asset Inventory can be filtered using a special search syntax that looks like a simplified version of SQL.
+You can additionally filter the Asset Inventory using a special syntax that looks like a simplified version of SQL.
 Filters are great for narrowing down a dataset.

 For example, this filter will find an AWS EC2 instance with a particular ARN: